SteelDrEgg/online-python-editor/README.md

 # Using Python's built-in HTTP server
 python -m http.server 8000

-# Or any other static file server
+# Or alternatively, use the included simple server
+python simpleServer.py
 ```

-Then open `http://localhost:8000` in your browser.
+Then open `http://localhost:8000/py-editor.html` in your browser.